Short breaks for foodies

 Put another country on your list with a visit to tiny Luxembourg which has 12 Michelin-starred restaurants including one at the five-star Hotel le Place d’Armes.

 Closer to home, the Three Choirs Vineyards offers wine-tasting breaks, surrounded by 100 acres of rolling Gloucestershire countryside.

 One of the joys of long-haul travel is the chance to try really different foods.
 In Marrakech, head to the Jemaa el Fna – the main square – in the evening and you’ll find dozens of food stalls serving up freshly grilled meats, heaps of salad and other Moroccan street food.
 For sheer diversity, it’s hard to beat Hong Kong, where you can graze on freshly-fried dumplings from a street vendor for lunch, and Michelin-starred cuisine for dinner.

-In New York, every cuisine in the world is to hand; but for the best roast chicken in town head to Locanda Verde, at Robert de Niro’s Greenwich Hotel.
 For a truly healthy cuisine, there’s nowhere to beat Japan, where fresh sushi and steaming miso soup ooze fresh goodness.

 Last updated: 3 February 2020